Why automate quality inspection?

 GOM offers a wide range of turnkey optical metrology solutions that suit all needs and budgets.

 For cases where only a few parts need to be inspected or where several site locations are involved, desktop solutions with automatic turntables can be a great option.
 They can quickly be installed and are easy to transport with a dedicated travel case.

-The turntable is automatically controlled by GOM Inspect software via the computer, so that parts can be captured in record time with limited manual intervention required.
-GOM’s stationary structured light 3D scanners such as the ATOS 5 can be set up on a tripod, for semi-automation, but can also be mounted onto a robotic arm.
+The turntable is automatically controlled by GOM Inspect software via the computer so that parts can be captured in record time with limited manual intervention required.
+GOM’s stationary structured light 3D scanners such as the ATOS 5 can be set up on a tripod for semi-automation and mounted onto a robotic arm.

 Entry-level, collaborative robot solution: GOM ScanCobot

 Speaking of robotic arms, the GOM ScanCobot– “Cobot” being short for Collaborative Robot– adds another layer of automation to the otherwise stationary ATOS Core 3D scanner.

 Paired with an automatic turntable, parts can be measured completely and even faster, and without the need for any particular programming skills, thanks to the VMR (Virtual Measurement Room) mentioned previously.

 The ATOS ScanBox series is a range of complete optical metrology solutions available in eleven different sizes for different types of parts and applications.